Fu Hao — First Female General in the History of China and Wife of Four Kings

-Among around 10,000 pieces of oracle bone inscriptions excavated in China, about 200 of them were about queen Fu Hao (or Fu Zi).
+Among around 10,000 pieces of oracle bone inscriptions excavated in China, about 200 of them were about Lady Fu Hao (or Fu Zi).

-Recently, Fu’s well preserved cemetery was found, which contained 1928 valuable and sophisticated burial articles.
+Recently, Fu Hao’s well preserved cemetery was found, which contained 1928 pieces of valuable and exquisite burial artifacts.

-Those ancient oracles and over 3000 years old art works buried with her, together, are telling the world the story of this brave queen.
+Those ancient oracle bone inscriptions and over 3000 years old cultural relics buried with her, together, are telling the world the story of this glorious queen.

 From A Teenage Queen to An Exceptional Marshal

-She strongly recommended herself as the general of Shang’s army; at that time, she was still a teenager girl.
+She strongly recommended herself as the general of Shang’s army; at that time, she was still a teenage girl.

-Seeing those assigned generals couldn’t win this war for a long time, King Wu Ding then reluctantly sent Fu Hao, his young and beautiful queen, into the battle.
+Seeing those assigned generals couldn’t win this war for a long time, King Wu Ding then reluctantly sent Fu Hao, his young and beautiful queen, into the battlefield.

-To everyone’s surprise, when their queen picked up her broad axe, she was quite a brave and genius militarist; their enemy was soon defeated and the Shang Empire achieved huge success.
+To everyone’s surprise, when their queen picked up her broad axe, she was quite a brave and genius marshal; their enemy was soon defeated, and the Shang Empire achieved huge success.

 Fu Hao's Exceptional Military Achievements

-From that time on, Fu Hao became a respected and honorable marshal of Shang.
-In the meanwhile, she was also in charge of Shang’s important sacrificial ceremonies, which was the most distinguished position in that dynasty.
+From that time on, Queen Fu Hao became a respected and honorable marshal of Empire Shang.
+In the meanwhile, she was also in charge of Shang’s grand sacrificial ceremonies, which was the most distinguished position in that era.

-The biggest war during that period was commanded by her; she had led around 13,000 warriors successfully perished a strong nomadic regime.
+The biggest war during that century was commanded by her, in which she led around 13,000 warriors successfully defeated a strong nomadic regime.

 Love Life of Queen Fu Hao and Her Husband King Wu Ding